-- " A parent/guardian must accompany the youth when obtaining a Youth Deer License. - " The youth deer license (limited to one) is for an "any antlerless deer" tag that is valid for Unit YOD-03 or an "antlerless whitetail" tag that is valid for Unit YOD-13. - " All youth deer licensees under the age of 16 must be accompanied (unaided visual and vocal contact) by a parent, guardian, or responsible adult (at least 18 years old). - " Adult accompanying the youth deer licensee is not required to possess hunter education certification. - " Adult (at least 18 years old) must be unarmed unless the adult has a big game license valid for the same geographic area and time of year as the youth deer licensee. - " Youth deer licensees are eligible for other deer licenses except the mentored deer license. - " Adult can accompany multiple youth deer hunters.
+- " Available to both resident and nonresidents. - " A parent/guardian must accompany the youth when hunting on a Youth Deer License. - " The youth deer license (limited to one) is for an "any antlerless deer" tag that is valid for Unit YOD-03 or an "antlerless whitetail" tag that is valid for Unit YOD-13. - " All youth deer licensees under the age of 16 must be accompanied (unaided visual and vocal contact) by a parent, guardian, or responsible adult (at least 18 years old). - " Adult accompanying the youth deer licensee is not required to possess hunter education certification. - " Adult (at least 18 years old) must be unarmed unless the adult has a big game license valid for the same geographic area and time of year as the youth deer licensee. - " Youth deer licensees are eligible for other deer licenses except the mentored deer license. - " Adult can accompany multiple youth deer hunters.